Funding your studies

 |Overseas||All levels of study||USA Canada|

 UK/EU undergraduate students are eligible for a loan from the Student Loans Company to cover the cost of their tuition fees.
-Please see https://www.gov.uk/browse/education/student-finance for further information.
+Please see Undergraduate Student Finance at SOAS for information.

-Finally SOAS is offering new financial support to undergraduate students and this varies depending on which year you started your degree as follows:
+SOAS is also offering financial support to undergraduate students and this varies depending on which year you started your degree as follows:

 SOAS Undergraduate Financial Support - Entrants prior to 2012

-UK undergraduate students on the pre-2012 fee system (starting their degree between 2006-07 and 2011-12 inclusive) AND with a full maintenance grant are eligible for a SOAS Study Support Bursary.
+UK undergraduate students on the pre-2012 fee system (who started their degree in September 2011 or earlier) AND with a full maintenance grant are eligible for a SOAS Study Support Bursary.

-UK undergraduates ordinarily resident in England who started their degree in September 2012 will be eligible for support as part of the National Scholarships Program.
-Undergraduate Financial Support 2012.
+UK undergraduates ordinarily resident in England who started their degree in September 2012 or later may be eligible for support: Undergraduate Financial Support at SOAS.

 UK and EU Postgraduate Students